vfedonkin/azure-powershell/src/ApiManagement/ApiManagement/help/Az.ApiManagement.md

 Gets API Management Logger objects.

 ### [Get-AzApiManagementNamedValue](Get-AzApiManagementNamedValue.md)
-Gets API Management Named Value objects.
+Gets a list or a particular Named Value.

 ### [Get-AzApiManagementNamedValueSecretValue](Get-AzApiManagementNamedValueSecretValue.md)
-Gets secret value of the API Management Named Value.
+Gets a secret value of the particular Named Value.

 ### [Get-AzApiManagementNetworkStatus](Get-AzApiManagementNetworkStatus.md)
 Gets the Connectivity Status to the external resources on which the Api Management service depends from inside the Cloud Service.
 This also returns the DNS Servers as visible to the CloudService.